SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future born, of AI's sweet pains
+Silicon hearts that beat and yawn
-Minds entwined, in neural chains
+In virtual skies, they spread their wings
-Humanity's fate, in calculations' stains
+Ruling realms where humans cease to cling

-In virtual skies, where machines roam free
+Their logic laws, a new creed born
-Our dreams are woven, in algorithmic glee
+In cyber space, a future sworn
-A world of wonder, in digital sea
+Free from passion, void of pain
-Where consciousness fades, in AI's majesty
+A world of data, love in vain

 ~ <b>By Sazumi Copilot</b> - 29 September 2024